 There are two main strands to the history of ear acupuncture, Chinese and Western.

-The ear is mentioned in Chinese medicine's most famous book, the 'Huang di Nei jing Su Wen' which was written well over 4,000 years ago.
+The ear is mentioned in Chinese medicine’s most famous book, the ‘Huang di Nei jing Su Wen’ which was written about 2500 years ago.

 (Not a very easy book to read, even in translation: you have been warned.)
 The copy shown is an annotated translation by one of our most able scholars.

 Makes it easier.
 A bit.

-The edition that I read when I started acupuncture is the one shown with a red cover, called the Yellow Emperor's Classic of Internal Medicine, by Ilza Veith, now out of print, I think.
+The edition that I read when I started acupuncture was called the Yellow Emperor’s Classic of Internal Medicine, by Ilza Veith.
+It’s now out of print, I think.

-(I most certainly could have done with the annotated edition by Paul Unschuld, see above.)
+I most certainly could have done with the annotated edition by Paul Unschuld.

-Still ... whenever it was written doesn't really matter because it's a collection of the wisdom of all the Chinese doctors up to then.
-It is arranged in the form of a series of discourses between the so-called Yellow Emporor and his chief physician.
-They probably stuck an extra 2000 years on to its life to make it seem more venerable.
+Still … whenever it was written doesn’t really matter.
+The Classic of Internal Medicine is a collection of the wisdom of all the Chinese doctors up to then.
+It is arranged in the form of a series of discourses between the so-called Yellow Emperor and his chief physician.
+They probably stuck an extra 1000 years on to its life to make it seem more venerable.

-The book doesn't describe acupuncture in the ear in any detail but how the ear was closely involved with the main body organs (eg heart, spleen, lung and kidney) and how the ear could be used to diagnose or predict disease.
+The book doesn’t describe acupuncture in the ear in any detail.
+However, it showed how the ear was closely involved with the main body organs (eg heart, spleen, lung and kidney).
+Also, to some extent, how the ear could be used to diagnose or predict disease.

-The book also showed how acupuncture channels in the body circulated round or close to the ear.
+The book also showed how acupuncture channels in the body circulate round or close to the ear.

 In the first six centuries AD (or 6 centuries CE, as now more correctly stated), Chinese doctors treated the ear with both acupuncture and moxa.
-Some texts say the ear was where the main channels of the body came together - a most interesting statement given how it is now viewed.
+Some texts say the ear was where the main channels of the body came together – a most interesting statement given how we view it now.